 - Clinicians are given access to scheduling in any empty slot (based on rules and restrictions)

 If clinicians are to schedule their own orders then it would be best that they do so using the scheduling application familiar to them i.e. provided in CIS.

 In practice, it is preferable for the unit providing the imaging service to have control in planning their work schedule, decide on priorities and optimize the use of resources.
 The task of scheduling should be given to one or more privileged users (receptionist, radiographer or radiologist).

-However for routine examinations with ready resources (e.g. plain X-rays), a system where cases are slotted automatically when clinicians make a request.
+However, for routine examinations with ready resources (e.g. plain X-rays), a system where cases are slotted automatically when clinicians make a request is better.
 This may be on a first come first served basis or at the requested date and time.

 Orders, Schedule and Work Lists

 There are two different methods of ascertaining availability of slots:

 - Available appointment slots are suggested by the application when a request is made based on parameters such as time, date, day of week, the month, year and time interval to next appointment